 The standard continental European type which is the two round pin plug/socket of 220V-240V.

 Most people visiting Italy look forward to the food and they are not disappointed.
 Italian food needs no introduction although, outside of major tourist centres, the late-serving of the evening meal (after 9pm usually) can be problematic.
 In these areas, be prepared for the dearth of food between the hours of 3pm to 9pm.

 Dining out is by far the most difficult task when travelling solo in Italy.
 Some places refused me entry (they were not full) and some of the places that allowed me to dine had an indifferent attitude towards me.

-If your accommodation serves breakfast, it will usually consist of coffee and a pastry.
+Coming from a country where breakfast is considered the most important meal of the day, I struggle in Italy.
+If your accommodation even serves breakfast, it will usually consist of coffee and a pastry.
 The best breakfast in terms of pastries and cakes I’ve experienced was during my stay at the gorgeous Locando Alfieri B&B in Termoli.
 The only protein food you’ll see at breakfast will be the milk for your coffee.

 Lunch is usually two courses out of a maximum of five but for evening meals diners usually have all five.
 A meal is structured as follows:

 Antipasto – Appetiser (Cheeses, light meats such as salami, breads or bruschetta)